Strangemother/python-hyperway/README.md

 ---

-A `make_edge` can accept a function.
-The wire function receives the values concurrent transmitting through the attached edge:
+`make_edge` can accept the wire function.
+It receives the concurrent values transmitting through the attached edge:

 ```py
 from hyperway.edges import make_edge